GoldinGuy/UltimateRegexResource/README.md

 Regex, or [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), are patterns used to match strings.
 Regex is commonly used for searching/filtering strings for information, input validation, and web scraping.
 "Real world" examples include everything from validating email addresses to formatting class names in a grades app.

-Regex is incredibly powerful, but it's also often intimidating to learn and difficult to remember.
+Regex is incredibly powerful, but due to its seemingly unintelligible nature it's also often intimidating to learn and difficult to remember.

 ![image](https://user-images.githubusercontent.com/47064842/124194070-ee6c7680-da95-11eb-8f9a-0a2d3f7c4f33.png)

 For that reason, I've compiled a selection of the most helpful and commonly used regex syntax and some regex resources for your use below!

-#### Notes

 <!-- The [Docs](https://github.com/GoldinGuy/UltimateRegexResource/tree/main/docs) folder of this repo contains a simple profile/resume static site built on HTML5 and [TailwindCSS](https://v1.tailwindcss.com/) to help learn about [Github pages](https://pages.github.com/).
 You can clone the repository and test it out yourself, or visit [this link](https://goldinguy.github.io/UltimateRegexResource/) to see a live demo.
 For more info look at the [README](https://github.com/GoldinGuy/UltimateRegexResource/blob/main/docs/README.md) for the `/docs` directory. -->

-This repo contains a powerpoint presentation that can be viewed online [here](https://docs.google.com/presentation/d/1cTKU9GCAiubAG2wcFk9VdNwo5mn0ulzB7bJz9GICAWY/edit?usp=sharing).
+- This repo contains a powerpoint presentation that can be viewed online [here](https://docs.google.com/presentation/d/1cTKU9GCAiubAG2wcFk9VdNwo5mn0ulzB7bJz9GICAWY/edit?usp=sharing).

-Anywhere used below, `char` is shorthand for `character` (letter, digit or symbol), and `exp` is shorthand for a `regular expression`.
+- Anywhere used below, `char` is shorthand for `character` (letter, digit or symbol), and `exp` is shorthand for a `regular expression`.

 ## 📄 Table of Contents